pa4080/cron-gui-launcher/README.md

 # Cron-GIU-Launcher

-[**cron-gui-launcher.sh**](scripts/cron-gui-launcher.sh) is a simple Bash script, that is able to launch a **GUI** applications as **Cron** jobs or from within a **SSH** session.
+[**cron-gui-launcher.sh**](scripts/cron-gui-launcher.sh) is a Bash script, that is able to launch a **GUI** applications as **Cron** jobs or from a **SSH** session.
 The script is designed to work with the user's environment, respectively the Cron jobs shall be set within the user's `crontab`.
 It can be modified to work with `cron.d`, but in some cases this will cause mishmash with the file permissions within `/proc`, so it is not good idea. **Please don't modify and run the script as root.
 It could be harmful for the system!**

 Here is [**a Demo at YouTube**](https://youtube.com/playlist?list=PLO24trCW6Y8evkphLwjzU_AdrznkarVS9).